 on our horses please visit us at www.starsminiatures.com.

 While we started with a small group of commercial Boers, we began doing our research and decided to add Savanna, Spanish and Kiko to our herd to improve their hardiness and phenotype.
 We loved how these Savannas were a more disease resistant, low maintenance goat.
 They are also great Mother's to their young with the ability to cycle more than once a year.
-It was our thought that crossing all these breeds together, we could produce a goat with the best attributes of all the breeds.

 As our program and goals changed, we decided to go ALL FULLBLOOD SOUTH AFRICAN SAVANNA!
 We are a 100% Pedigree International DNA Certified Herd, concentrating on rare bloodlines and extreme type and quality.
 We now have incredible Bucks with diverse pedigrees, that we feel will be the perfect fit to take us into the future.
 Our herd of FB does have exceptional, sought after lines and we are constantly searching for, and adding goats with superior attributes that will keep our herd moving forward.
 We will continue to heavily cull and only allow the best of the best to breed, with the goal of producing a truly traditional style of South African Savanna with the qualities that have made them so in demand.
 Exciting times ahead!
 For details about the goats we have available for purchase, please go to our For Sale page.

 South African Savannas: